Global Player Rank:

 Do communities have to accept known cheaters or unranked players at a tournament?

 Community leaders do not have to admit competitors who violate their own community's rules.
 Cups or ranked tournaments are not required to be open invite (though this is strongly encouraged in the spirit of the Arena).
-However, discriminating against a competitor for race, gender, religion, or any other legally protected attribute is grounds for losing accreditation and evidence of such behavior should be reported to the Arena.
-League community leaders are similarly prohibited from excluding specific competitors in an attempt to manipulate or influence match or tournament outcomes, player rank, or leaderboards.
+However, officials may not bar competitors based on race, gender, religion, age, sexual orientation, or other similar attributes.
+Additionally, officials may not exclude or include competitors or groups of competitors in any attempt to manipulate or influence match or tournament outcomes, player rank, or leaderboards.
 Evidence of discrimination or attempts at match-fixing should be submitted to firstname.lastname@example.org and are taken very seriously.
 Communities found to be match fixing or discriminating are liable to lose accreditation and have their Season's tournaments de-ranked retroactively.

 If you have evidence of a competitor or League community intentionally violating, abusing, or manipulating Arena rules and protocol, all evidence and information should be submitted via the Report Misconduct form to be reviewed by the Arena Team.